Legend (Poco album): Background

 After spending eight weeks in the lower half of the Billboard 200 album chart, Legend was afforded a boost with the release in mid-January 1979 of the track "Crazy Love" as a single which debuted at number 72 on the Billboard Hot 100 dated 20 January 1979 and rose into the Top 40 within four weeks.
 "Crazy Love" was to eventually stall at number 17 but the cachet of generating a Top 40 hit - Poco's first - was enough to propel the Legend album into the Top 20 of the Billboard 200.
 Peaking at number 14 on the Billboard 200 dated 7 April 1979, Legend would the next week be certified as a Gold record for sales of 500,000 units: according to Rusty Young, sales for Poco's precedent albums had typically hovered between 200,000 and 300,000 units.
 The breakout success of Legend was attributed by some to the efforts of ABC's promotional staff to prove their value to MCA Records who absorbed ABC in February 1979.
-An alternate contention is that Legend and its "Crazy Love" single began breaking-out prior to ABC's takeover by MCA, the latter label taking a counter-productive disinterest in Poco: (LA Times 27 April 1979 quote from "a source close to ABC":) "[Poco]'s sales would be better now if that change [ie. ABC's takeover by MCA] hadn't happened.
+An alternate contention is that Legend and its "Crazy Love" single began breaking out prior to ABC's takeover by MCA, the latter label taking a counterproductive uninterest in Poco: (LA Times 27 April 1979 quote from "a source close to ABC":) "[Poco]'s sales would be better now if that change [ie. ABC's takeover by MCA] hadn't happened.
 Poco's records really suffered.
 Those guys are hexed."

 Legend would also generate a second Top 20 hit: "Heart of the Night", written and sung by Paul Cotton, meaning that Legend afforded both of Poco's veteran members a hit single, "Crazy Love" being written and sung by Rusty Young.
 The title track, another Rusty Young number, would prove a Hot 100 shortfall as a third single.